 I realize that I know very little about your day job and your academic background in chemistry and a lot about your hobby, tell us what you can about your work.

 I finished my PhD in chemistry (a mix of synthetic, medicinal and supramolecular chemistry) in 2013.
 I love teaching so I originally thought I wanted to go into academia, but then like a lot of other postgrads I discovered that there are minimal opportunities for teaching in academia and there’s zero emphasis on quality teaching.
 So I decided to go into science education instead.
 My day job is a mix of chemistry teaching and resource writing, which ties in pretty nicely with beauty blogging and making videos!
+As I share this with lovely readers like yourself, I have been thinking about ways in which I can boost my social media following, as I feel like the content I create is worth seeing if I do say so myself!
+If I don’t gain these followers organically, knowing that I can get free instagram followers with socialfollow is always an option.

 What interested you in communicating the science of skincare?